 Early Years Education, Funding & Childcare

-Deciding the type of childcare you want for your child is an important decision, so it is a good idea to get as much information as possible before deciding what is best for you and your child.
+Choosing the right childcare provider for your child is an important decision, so it's a good idea to get as much information as possible before deciding what's best for you and your child.

 There are several different options for pre-school childcare:

 All 3 and 4 year olds are currently entitled to 15 hours of free early education, per week, during term time (or 570 hours per year over no fewer than 38 weeks of the year).
 This entitlement comes into effect from the term after a child’s 3rd birthday and can be used in a variety of settings including; preschools, day nurseries and registered childminders.

 Some working families with 3 and 4-year-old children may be entitled to an additional 15 hrs per week (30 hrs in total) of free childcare, or early education, over 38 weeks.
 Eligible parents must make sure their details are up to date by reconfirming eligibility every 3 months.
 You can check your eligibility and apply online for 30 Hr Funding via Childcare Choices.

 Some 2 year olds may qualify for 15 hours of free childcare per week (over 38 weeks) from the term after their 2nd birthday.
 You can check eligibility and apply on-line via Bracknell Forest Council – Free places for 2 year olds

 Please visit Bracknell Forest Free Childcare for more information.